 Open Monday-Saturday 9am-5pm and Sundays 10am-12pm.
 Tel: (345) 949 1109.
 Find their second location in Pasadora Place.
 Open on Monday-Saturday from 1pm-8pm.
 Tel: (345) 947 6000.

 Buying Fresh Fish

-Another benefit of living in Grand Cayman is that on almost any day of the week, you can buy fresh fish on the waterfront in downtown George Town next to Cayman Cabana.
+Cayman’s fishermen do a great trade and on almost any day of the week, you can buy fresh fish on the waterfront in George Town beside the Cruise Terminal across from Bayshore Plaza.

 Fishermen anchor their boats offshore, set up tables on the beach and display their fresh catch.
-They charge approximately CI$4.50 per pound and sell the fish on the bone, but they will fillet it for you.
-Also, try Harbour House Marina, located at the end of Marina Drive in Prospect.
+Charging approximately CI$4.50 per pound, they sell the fish on the bone, but they will fillet it for you.

 The Cayman Islands has a small, vibrant Jewish community and a variety of kosher food products can be found in Grand Cayman.
 Major local supermarkets in Cayman carry the basic national products with kosher symbols (bagels, cereals, mayonnaise, chips, canned foods etc).